MinchinWeb/minchin.ca/content/pages/fse/worksheets/buying-fbos.md

 passengers) between two FBOs, you'd need 18 round trips for a pair of 2-lot FBOs and 41 round trips for a pair of 3-lot FBOs.

-**XX** number of FBOs that get more than 41 aircraft movements per month, and a list of them
+**XX** Number of FBOs that get more than 41 aircraft movements per month, and a list of them

 [^1]: for a very long time, the FSE FBO database has been frozen, not even